Fight for higher salary scale frustrates educational staff

 Eight conclusions can be drawn based on the responses.
 The anonymized, sometimes abbreviated responses are exemplary of most experiences.

 'It is unclear and hardly transparent what you have to do and show in terms of concrete behavior in order to move up a scale.
-When I ask this to my manager, she does not answer this or refers to the job classification, which states in loose words that people must 'innovate', but how often, how much is not known.' (hbo teacher)
+When I ask my manager about this, she doesn't answer or refers to the job classification system where it is stated in loose slogans that one must 'innovate', but how often and how big is unknown.' (hbo teacher)

 'Reported several times to the department manager (…).
 At some point you give up.
 You feel totally undervalued.
 Even if you do all kinds of extras, you get great ratings there… (…) There are no guidelines to follow, complete arbitrariness.' (secondary education teacher)